rodneyshupe/Cookbook/Recipes/BarbecueSpiceRubRecipes.rst

 Notes
 -----

 Cut back on the black pepper and cayenne pepper for less heat.
+This does not make a sweet bark.
+But you can always add more sugar.

 .. raw:: pdf